rhgrant10/Groupy/docs/pages/quickstart.rst

     >>> len(members)
     5

-:class:`~groupy.objects.Message`\ s, however, are a different matter.
+:class:`~groupy.object.responses.Message`\ s, however, are a different matter.
 Since there may be thousands of messages in a group, messages are returned in pages.
 The default (and maximum) number of messages per page is 100.
 To determine the total number of messages in a group, simply access the ``message_count`` attribute.
-Additional pages of messages can be obtained using :func:`~groupy.objects.MessagePager.older` and :func:`~groupy.objects.MessagePager.newer`.
+Additional pages of messages can be obtained using :func:`~groupy.object.listers.MessagePager.older` and :func:`~groupy.object.listers.MessagePager.newer`.

 .. code-block:: python